How To Make Artisan Sourdough Bread

 Instructions

-Step 1: Add all-purpose and bread flour to a large bowl and mix until blended.
+Step 1: Add water and sourdough starter to a large mixing bowl.

-Step 2: Add water to the flour and mix together with a dough whisk or your hands until no dry flour remains.
+Step 3: Add the all-purpose flour and mix with your hands or a dough whisk until no dry spots remain.
+The dough will look shaggy.

-Step 5: Cover the bowl with a tea towel and let the dough rest on the counter for 30 minutes.
+Step 4: Cover bowl with a tea towel and let rest for 20-30 minutes on your counter.

-Step 10: Generously flour (using rice flour) a Banneton (proofing basket) or line a large bowl with a tea towel and flour generously, especially the grooves, if you’re not using the liner.
+Step 8: Generously flour (rice flour) a Banneton (proofing basket) or line a large bowl with a tea towel and flour generously, especially the grooves, if you’re not using the liner.
 You can rub it into the basket with your hands to really get it in there.
 (I used a liner in my Banneton basket, but you don’t have to, especially if you like the pretty rings you get by using the Banneton.)
 Tap out the excess flour.

 Why rice flour?
 The simple answer is, rice flour doesn’t absorb water the way wheat flour does.
 There is less risk of sticking, especially because this recipe calls for proofing overnight.
 Also, the rice flour bakes off clean and doesn’t leave a gummy residue.